IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/unit_models/heater_1D.rst

 .. module:: idaes.models_extra.power_generation.unit_models.heater_1D

 This model is for a gas trim heater modeled as gas being blown perpendicularly across banks of hollow tubes, which are heated by resistive heating.
+Note that the ``finite_elements`` option in the control volume config should be set to an integer factor of ``number_passes`` in order for the discretization equations to make sense as a cross-flow heat exchanger.

 Example
 -------